 UCONN 2000 Phase III, as amended, provides for an additional \$1,769,900,000 of funding with University General Obligation bonds secured by the State's Debt Service Commitment.
-As of September 30, 2011, \$769,000,000 of Phase III has been authorized by the Board of Trustees and the Office of the Governor, of which \$296,000,000 remains unissued.
-During Fiscal Year 2012, the University plans to issue a new money UCONN 2000 General Obligation Debt Service Commitment Bond series currently scheduled for late fall 2011.
+As of March 31, 2012, \$769,000,000 of Phase III has been authorized by the Board of Trustees and the Office of the Governor, of which \$96,000,000 remains unissued.
+During Fiscal Year 2013, the University plans to issue a new money UCONN 2000 General Obligation Debt Service Commitment Bond series currently scheduled for late Spring 2013.
 From time to time, the University might also issue a refunding series of bonds for its General Obligation or Special Obligation bond programs.